 The Ermita de Santa Llúcia sits atop the conical hill of Tossal de Santa Llucía, a 164 meter summit affording spectacular views in almost every direction.
-This look-out point offers one of the best locations to photograph the nearby mountain of Montgó, rising dramatically to the north-west, whilst on clear days the island of Ibiza, over 90 kilometres distant, can be made out as a dark but obvious smudge on the horizon to the east.
+This look-out point offers one of the best locations to photograph the nearby mountain of Montgó, rising dramatically to the north-west, while on a clear day you can see the island of Ibiza, over 90 kilometres away!
 Such a field of view has made it a valuable, easily defensible site for centuries.

 History of La Ermita de Santa Llúcia

 The chapel of Santa Llúcia was built in the 15th century in the style of the ‘conquest chapel’ which was typical of the time as Christian invaders migrated from the north, pushing out the Moorish population to settle upon the newly vacated lands of southern Spain.
 It is one of the oldest chapels in the area, built upon a hill that was used for thousands of years for defence as well as religious worship.